If you want to save time and still want to grab the Best Insurance Card Scanner, go for the BizCardReader Card Scanner, undoubtedly.

 Below, we have compiled the three factors that determine the scan quality.

 The resolution tells the number of pixels a scanner can capture per scan.
 Its units are dots per inch (dpi).
 You must always select scanners with higher resolution.
-Higher resolution will yield a better quality of the scan.
+A higher resolution will yield a better quality of the scan.

 Usually, scanners mention resolution in the format of optical resolution x interpolated resolution.
 For example, if a scanner has a resolution of 700 x 1800dpi, then the 700 will represent the optical resolution.